SW999/an-slider/README.md

 -----

 1. Include the `an-slider.js` file in your HTML document
-2. Create a container element for the slider with unique css class or id
+2. Create a container element for the gallery with unique css class or id
-3. Add slide elements inside the container
+3. Add sliding elements inside the container
-4. Initialize the slider by calling the `AnSlider` constructor and using the config object
+4. Initialize the gallery by calling the `AnSlider` constructor and using the config object

 **Example**
 ------------